 How to Prepare Artwork for Samsung’s The Frame TV

-Understanding The Frame TV's Display Requirements
+Understanding 4k Art TV Display Requirements

 Creating artwork with the correct 16:9 aspect ratio and resolution gives you the option to display it with or without a mat, enhancing its framed appearance.
 The Frame provides various mat sizes and colors, offering further customization to match your décor.